bobverity/rmaverick/README.md

 ![](README-unnamed-chunk-22-1.png)

-As before, we can visualise the evidence for each value of K in log space, and in terms of the full posterior distribution:
+We can visualise the evidence for each value of K in log space, and in terms of the full posterior distribution:

 ``` r
 plot_logevidence_K(myproj)